gvwilson/thirdbit/src/ideas/se-change.md

 ### Social Studies for Software Engineers

--   Plan: Summarize key insights from social sciences that are directly related to tech industry
+-   Plan: summarize key insights from social sciences that are directly related to tech industry
     -   Who decides what's allowed on the internet?
     -   Why don't software engineers need to be licensed?
     -   Does strong encryption do more harm than good?